xcodevsci/xc_db_maker/README.md

-# xc db maker

 This package is use to create easily an instance of sqlite db and ready to use.
+Quick and easy to integrate

 ## Get an xc Database instance